 Our two major parties cannot implement this change in national direction.
 They are too immersed in the traditional habit of dependence upon the United States, and have no track record in designing policy or infrastructure or capability for the independent defence of Australia.
-Their immersion in this traditional security outlook, and their attachment to its assumptions and practices, is now a real security threat to Australia’s strategic interests.
+Their immersion in this traditional outlook, and their attachment to its assumptions and practices, is now a real threat to Australia’s security interests.
 Because of the lead-time required in acquiring an independent military capability, we must move quickly.
 The two major parties have no capacity to move quickly on these issues.

 This change in direction will also require a national consensus amongst Australians in organizing and funding the independent defence of Australia.
 Right and Left are too partisan and distrusted by significant sections of Australian society to construct a working national consensus.
 That task can only be accomplished by a unifying national leadership anchored in the mainstream centre of Australian opinion.

 1. Australia’s national security interests require a shift in policy towards the independent defence of Australia and our regional interests.

 2. This shift requires a thorough overhaul in culture of the Department of Defence and the Australian Defence Force, a closer integration of our civilian and military infrastructure, and a far more rigorous and participative public debate about defence and security matters.